arnold-c/CSDNoise/manuscript/supplemental-appendix.typ

 #figure(
   image("./supplemental_files/plots/accuracy-line-plot.svg"),
-  caption: [Accuracy line plot]
+  caption: [The change in alert accuracy for less correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise]
 )

 = Survival Analysis

 // #figure(
 //   image("./manuscript_files/plots/survival/survival_ews-autocovariance.svg"),
 //   caption: [Survival curves for the autocovariance EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 // )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-variance.svg"),
   caption: [Survival curves for the variance EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-mean.svg"),
   caption: [Survival curves for the mean EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-index_of_dispersion.svg"),
   caption: [Survival curves for the index of dispersion EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-autocorrelation.svg"),
   caption: [Survival curves for the autocorrelation EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-coefficient_of_variation.svg"),
   caption: [Survival curves for the coefficient of variation EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-skewness.svg"),
   caption: [Survival curves for the skewness EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #figure(
   image("./supplemental_files/plots/survival/survival_ews-kurtosis.svg"),
   caption: [Survival curves for the kurtosis EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )

 #set bibliography(style: "elsevier-vancouver")